treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 This might be a little slower on sparse lists (lists with lots of non-repeating colors) because it executes two statements instead of one, but we're not worried about performance, we're worried about what is Pythonic.
 After some thought, we decide this looks more Pythonic so we stick with it.

-## Try Block
+## try Block

 It's January 2, 1997 and we're still using Python 1.4.
-We woke up this morning with a sudden realization: our code is practicing "Look Before You Leap" (LBYL) when we should be practicing "Easier to Ask Forgiveness, Than Permission" ([EAFP][]) because EAFP is more Pythonic.
+We woke up this morning with a sudden realization: our code is practicing "Look Before You Leap" ([LBYL][]) when we should be practicing "Easier to Ask Forgiveness, Than Permission" ([EAFP][]) because EAFP is more Pythonic.
 Let's refactor our code to use a try-except block:

 ```python
 colors = ["brown", "red", "green", "yellow", "yellow", "brown", "brown", "black"]